joshuashevchuk1/AgriChallenge/README.md

 docker-compose down
 ```

-This build a build the flask application and mongodb into a docker compose suite called
+This buils the flask application and mongodb into a docker compose suite called

 ```commandline
 agrichallenge